Kelowna Regional Transit System: Future infrastructure

-Over $50 million is being invested in Phases 2 and 3 of RapidBus in 2013 and 2014 with infrastructure being completed in West Kelowna and Kelowna.
+Hardy Street Facility to receive 32 electric buses chargers for 22 electric buses along with expanded yard to handle 130 buses.

 Rutland Exchange

 The Rutland Exchange is located just north of Highway 33 and between Asher and Dougall Roads.
 It is a small part of the grand Rutland Town Centre Plan.

 Phase 1 of the exchange was completed in September 2013 and currently only the #14 Black Mountain services it.
 To have routes 8 and 10 service the exchange at this time would be cumbersome and unnecessary.

 The future plan, pending negotiations with he Rutland Centennial Park Society, is to extend the exchange and its road, through the park to Rutland Road to allow easy left and right turns onto Rutland Road.
 At this time, the 8 University, 10 North Rutland, and a potential East Rutland route will be able to service it.

 RapidBus stations

 New stations have been constructed on Highway 97 at Gordon Drive, Richter Street, and Butt Road.
 They are a level-boarding design, similar to the 8 other currently existing stations.
 With the announcement of the six-laning of Highway 97 from Highway 33 to Edwards Road and the reconfiguration of the Old Vernon/Sexsmith Intersection, a RapidBus Station may be constructed as well as part of the design.